Musleha1/README-Generator-nodeJS/README.md

 # README-Generator-nodeJS
-Created a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package
+A command-line app that dynamically generates a professional README.md file from a user's input using the Inquirer package